alexvking/Learning-Language-Classifier/readme.md

 SUMMARY
 -------

-This is a text classifier written in Python, previously written in Racket and later C. It relies on a stored body of "language training" documents to build its reference system.
+This is a text classifier written in Python written in a functional style.
+It relies on a stored body of "language training" documents to build its reference system.
 See "MODIFYING AND EXTENDING THE REFERENCE SYSTEM" below for information on how to add additional classification modes.